 Corporate Social Responsibility

-The present century is characterized by unprecedented challenges and opportunities, arising from globalization, the desire for inclusive development and the imperatives of climate change.
-Globally it is being recognized now that integrating social, environmental and ethical responsibilities into the governance of businesses ensures long term success, competitiveness and sustainability.
-This approach also reaffirms the view that businesses are an integral part of society, and have a critical and active role to play in the sustenance and improvement of healthy ecosystems, in fostering social inclusiveness and equity, and in upholding the essentials of ethical practices and good governance.
-This also makes business sense as companies with effective corporate social responsibility (CSR), have image of socially responsible companies, achieve sustainable growth in their operations in the long run and their products and services are preferred by the customers.
+The present century is characterized by unprecedented challenges and opportunities, arising from globalization, the desire for inclusive development, and the imperatives of climate change.
+Globally, it is being recognized now that integrating social, environmental and ethical responsibilities into the governance of organizations ensures long term success, competitiveness, and sustainability.
+This approach also reaffirms the view that organizations are an integral part of society, and have a critical and active role to play in the sustenance and improvement of healthy ecosystems, in fostering social inclusiveness and equity, and in upholding the essentials of ethical practices and good governance.
+This also makes a business sense as organizations with effective CSR, have image of socially responsible organizations, achieve sustainable growth in their operations in the long run, and their products and services are preferred by the customers.

 Definitions of CSR

 Although the idea of CSR has been around for more than half a century, still there is no single universally accepted definition of CSR.
 A variety of definitions of CSR have been proposed but a fundamental problem in the field of CSR is that no clear, universally accepted definition of the concept is given and there is no overall agreement or consensus in the ideal meaning of CSR.
 One of the challenges of understanding the concept of CSR is identifying a consistent and sensible definition from among a bewildering range of concepts and definitions for CSR.
-All the definitions which are prevalent these days underpin the impact that businesses have on society at large and the expectations of the society on them.
-Various definitions which are prevalent today are given below.
+All the definitions which are prevalent these days underpin the impact which the organizations have on society at large and the expectations of the society on them.
+Several definitions which are prevalent today are given below.

 The European Commission (EC) has previously defined CSR as ‘a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders on a voluntary basis’.
-In October 2011 the EC published a new policy on corporate social responsibility.
-The Commission defines corporate social responsibility as ‘the responsibility of enterprises for their impacts on society’.
-To fully meet their social responsibility, enterprises ‘should have in place a process to integrate social, environmental, ethical human rights and consumer concerns into their business operations and core strategy in close collaboration with their stakeholders’.
+In October 2011 the EC published a new policy on CSR.
+Under this policy, the Commission defines CSR as ‘the responsibility of enterprises for their impacts on society’.
+To fully meet their social responsibility, organizations ‘should have in place a process to integrate social, environmental, ethical human rights and consumer concerns into their business operations and core strategy in close collaboration with their stakeholders’.
 The general definition of EC is an advantage as much as a drawback for CSR.
 It is an advantage since it allows CSR to reach a broad area of competence from environmental issues, eradication of poverty, employment creation and labour practices, environmental protection, and education and human development among others.
 But on the other hand this broad nature has attracted several critics who consider, ‘the term is a brilliant one; it means something, but not always the same thing, to every-body’.

 The definition of CSR as per World Business Council for Sustainable Development (WBCSD) is ‘The continuing commitment by business to contribute to economic development while improving the quality of life of the workforce and their families as well as of the community and society at large’.